 Signed Customer Memorandum: To be considered, proposals must include at least one signed memorandum from a specific empowered AF end-user and customer, likely not the same entity, ready and willing to participate in the proposed prototype solution's trial.
 This should include specific objectives and measurable (quantitative) key results the proposed solution can achieve to meet the AF end-user and customer's needs.
-Mandatory memo template is at https://www.afwerx.af.mil/sbir.html.
+See Attachment 2 for mandatory template.
 Other Federal agencies may provide memorandums as well, but there must be at least one signed memorandum from an AF end-user and customer.